Spinal cord injury

 - An oddly positioned or twisted neck or back

 When to see a doctor

-Anyone who experiences significant trauma to his or her head or neck needs immediate medical evaluation for the possibility of a spinal injury.
-In fact, it's safest to assume that trauma victims have a spinal injury until proven otherwise because:
+Anyone who has significant trauma to the head or neck needs immediate medical evaluation for a spinal injury.
+In fact, it's safest to assume that trauma victims have a spinal injury until proved otherwise because:

 - A serious spinal injury isn't always immediately obvious.
-If it isn't recognized, more severe injury may occur.
+If it isn't known, a more severe injury may occur.

-- The time between injury and treatment can be critical in determining the extent of complications and the amount of recovery.
+- The time between injury and treatment can be critical in determining the extent and severity of complications and the possible extent of expected recovery.

 If you suspect that someone has a back or neck injury: